The manager credited with discovering singing superstar Lorde has been fired by Warner Music over sexual harassment allegations.

 On Sunday, Warner Music terminated Maclachlan’s contract following the sexual harassment allegations.

-The British born music executive admitted to The Stuff that he had been guilty of “stupid, insensitive and ignorant comments” to women in the industry.
+The British born music executive subsequently admitted to The Stuff that he had been guilty of “stupid, insensitive and ignorant comments” to women in the industry.

 “There’s not a day goes by that I don’t regret the harm I have caused people around me and most importantly the pain and embarrassment I have caused my wife and children.